I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi-resourceresolvesubresource.md

 <p>If both resources are prestructured plus typeless, they must be equal formats, and the format type that was passed in the <i>ResolveFormat</i> parameter can be any format that is compatible with the typeless format. (for example, if the source and destination format are R32_TYPELESS, and <i>ResolveFormat</i> is R32_FLOAT or R32_UINT).</p>

-<p>The algorithm to resolve multiple samples to one pixel depends on the implementation. </p>

-<p>The resolve operation shares similar restrictions to copy operations that occur in calls to the <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-resourcecopy.md">ResourceCopy</a> and <a href="..\d3d10umddi\nc-d3d10umddi-pfnd3d10ddi-resourcecopyregion.md">ResourceCopyRegion</a> functions.
-That is, both source and destination resources must be the same type (for example, Texture2D), and no stretching or format conversions can occur.
-The driver can resolve only a whole subresource; therefore, both the source and destination subresources must be equal in dimensions.
-Because of typeless resources, the following interactions can exist with either the source or destination resource format: </p>

-<p>If each resource is prestructured plus typed, both resources must have the same format type, and that format type must match the format type that was passed in the <i>ResolveFormat</i> parameter (for example, all R32_FLOAT). </p>

-<p>If one resource is prestructured plus typeless, the prestructured-plus-typed resource's format must be compatible with the typeless format, and the format type that was passed in the <i>ResolveFormat</i> parameter must match the prestructured-plus-typed format (for example, if the source format is R32_TYPELESS, and the destination format and <i>ResolveFormat</i> are R32_FLOAT). </p>

-<p>If both resources are prestructured plus typeless, they must be equal formats, and the format type that was passed in the <i>ResolveFormat</i> parameter can be any format that is compatible with the typeless format. (for example, if the source and destination format are R32_TYPELESS, and <i>ResolveFormat</i> is R32_FLOAT or R32_UINT).</p>

 ## -requirements
 <table>
 <tr>